SOU Monarch Branch, VA track plan HO

 • Designed by Dan Bourque

 Union Railroad LogoThis plan is good for those who like big industries and modeling a small area in a big space with little compression.
 The Union Railroad has served US Steel’s Pittsburgh, PA steel mills for more than a century.
 While the URR’s own coal tipples played out long ago, the Union still hauls a lot of coal from it’s coal-hauling neighbors and serves the largest coke plant in the nation at Clairton.
-N scale was chosen for this layout to allow the huge industrial … Read more
+N scale was chosen for this layout to allow the huge … Read more